MaximTs1/clientBookStore/README.md

 My name is Maxim Tsvetkov and welcome to my ecommerce shop and my final HackerU Full-Stack project !

 - Interduction:
-  This project is designed for a neighbor of mine - Ariella, that long time ago asked me to create a new project that will help her sell her many books that she read and collected among the years.
+  This project is designed for a neighbor of mine - Ariella, that long time ago asked me to create a new project that will help her sell her many books that she read and collected among the years.<br/>
-  Ariella is huge reading fan that within the years read thousands of books and it was time to make room in the house and also a new place for all new books that should be purchased.
+  Ariella is huge reading fan that within the years read thousands of books and it was time to make room in the house and also a new place for all new books that should be purchased.<br/>
-  Common platforms like Facebook Market and Yad2 created difficulties with the purchase proccess because of the great variety, therefore a website was needed to make the purchase much more simple.
+  Common platforms like Facebook Market and Yad2 created difficulties with the purchase proccess because of the great variety, therefore a website was needed to make the purchase much more simple.<br/>

 - About this project:
   I created 2 different websites - one for the clients and one for the admin. <br/>